Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first study utilizing DeiT, optimal transport kernel, and optimal transport domain adaptation methods in the task of dementia detection from spontaneous speech. \item Our proposed deep neural networks capture both the inter- and intra-modal interactions. \item We compare two different approaches for fusing the self- and cross-attended features. \item This is the first study in the task of dementia detection from spontaneous speech exploiting label smoothing for preventing the models become too overconfident.
-We also evaluate our proposed models in terms of both the performance and the calibration. \item This is the first study in the task of dementia detection from speech data exploiting context-aware self-attention mechanisms. \item We conduct a series of ablation experiments to demonstrate the effectiveness of the introduced approach. \item We evaluate our approaches on the ADReSS Challenge test set and show that they achieve competitive results to the existing research initiatives. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, this is the first study utilizing DeiT, optimal transport kernel, and optimal transport domain adaptation methods in the task of dementia detection from spontaneous speech. \item This is the first study in the task of dementia detection from spontaneous speech exploiting label smoothing for preventing the models become too overconfident.
+We also evaluate our proposed models in terms of both the performance and the calibration. \item This is the first study in the task of dementia detection from speech data exploiting context-aware self-attention mechanisms and comparing two different approaches for fusing the self- and cross-attention features. \item We conduct a series of ablation experiments to demonstrate the effectiveness of the introduced approach.
+We evaluate our approaches on the ADReSS and ADReSSo Challenge datasets and show that they achieve competitive results to the existing research initiatives. \end{itemize}